Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 • Attempting a right turn with the end of the vehicle too far from the curb.

-Who Is At Fault for Truck Accidents Caused By Right Turns?
+Who Is at Fault for Truck Accidents Caused by Right Turns?

 After a wide-right-turn accident, you might believe the truck driver is to blame.
 However, your ability to recover compensation depends on whether they acted negligently and whether their negligent actions caused the accident.